drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-02/exercise.md

 >
 -->

 Moving right along, let's enable these two new state saving entry points in `contract.rs`.

 Since the decentralized identity system won't work without the contract addressses of `Imbiber` (Potion) and `passport-token`, we also need to add them to `instantiate`.

-After adding our new parameters the messages for `instantiate` and `execute`, in Portal, now look like this
+After adding our new parameters the messages for `instantiate` and `execute`, in Portal, look like this

 ```rs
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]